Login or register Large RSS Icon

 }

 This should be saved in a file called luafruits-1.0-1.rockspec.
-(The name must be a lowercase version of the "package" and "version" fields, or else LuaRocks will complain.)
+The name must contain lowercase versions of the "package" and "version" fields, or else LuaRocks will complain.

-There are some missing stuff in our rockspec which we will fill later, such as the source.url and source.homepage fields.
-We'll add those when we upload our sources to LuaForge (or whatever server you choose to).
+There is some missing stuff in our rockspec which we will fill later, such as the source.url and description.homepage fields.
+We'll add those when we upload our sources whatever server you choose to.

 Right now our focus will be on the "build" section.